Two Doors Down (TV series): Critical reception

 The opening episode of series six had a mixed reaction, particularly regarding the loss of the character of Cathy.
-Benji Wilson, in a two-star review for The Telegraph, saying "Doon Mackichan was the funniest thing in Two Doors Down" and that "without her it lagged horribly", also opining that it would be "fine to remove her for a single episode in which her absence remains the main story, but for the balance of the show – for the jokes, frankly – she needs replacing, fast."
-Gerald Gilbert's three-star review for the i was less critical, and approved of Cathy's removal, stating that the character "regularly dominated a comedy that works better on more understated rhythms".
-Gilbert went on to praise the writing, saying a strength of it was that "it touches on the uncomfortable truth that many of us barely tolerate our supposed friends and neighbours", and "the gags are generally well-worked ... and expertly delivered".
+Benji Wilson, in a two-star review for The Telegraph, saying "Mackichan was the funniest thing in Two Doors Down" that "without her it lagged horribly", and "for the balance of the show – for the jokes, frankly – she needs replacing, fast."
+Gerald Gilbert's three-star review for the i was less critical, and approved of Cathy's removal, stating the character "regularly dominated a comedy that works better on more understated rhythms"; he praised the writing, saying a strength was that "it touches on the uncomfortable truth that many of us barely tolerate our supposed friends and neighbours", and "the gags are generally well-worked ... and expertly delivered".
 Alison Rowat, in The Herald, awarded the episode four stars, commenting that "[w]hen it comes to verbal riffs, writers Simon Carlyle and Gregor Sharp continue to be the closest thing Scotland has to Victoria Wood", and that a "superb cast take care of the rest", concluding that the show "is going to be just fine without ... what was her name again?"

+The 2025 Christmas special also garnered a mixed reception.
+The Guardians Jack Seale's three-star review largely observed the programme not straying from the traditional set-up, and it was "reassuring to know that the gathering [of the ensemble] will follow a familiar pattern".
+Digital Spys Steven Armstrong was thoroughly positive - placing the episode in the context of it being the first since the death of co-creator and co-writer Carlyle - claiming "what emerges is a Christmas episode less about plot than about history," with the neighbours' "sense of shared past — messy, funny, occasionally tender — feel[ing] especially poignant" and that, as "a Christmas episode, it ticks all the right boxes: festive without being cloying, funny without losing its edge, and comforting without pretending that everyone suddenly gets along".
+Pat Stacey in The Irish Independent was, however, less impressed, labelling the episode "joyless" with "limp, stale, obvious jokes that land with a dull thud".